systemslab/popper-paper/main.md

 is to launch a Cloudlab, Chameleon or PRObE instance (one or more docker nodes hosted in Cloudlab) and point Ansible to the assigned IP addresses.
 An open question is how do we deal with datasets that are too big to fit in Git.
-We've been recently working on a project (vio) that allows to store and reference large input/output datasets in a generic way (i.e. it works with many cloud providers like Git-lfs, Dropbox, Google Drive, etc.).
+An alternative is to use `git-lfs` to version and store large datasets.

 ![End-to-end workflow for an article that follows the Popper convention.](figures/wflow.png)